AlexChapin/RaspberryPiGoogleSlidesDisplay/README.md

 # RaspberryPiGoogleSlidesDisplay
-Raspberry Pi 3b AutoStart and Bash Scripts to automatically display and advance a Google Slides Presentation on Startup
+Raspberry Pi Auto-Start and Bash Scripts to automatically display and advance a Google Slides Presentation on Startup